- Riders must be trained/experienced enough to do the job.

 - PCBUs must make sure riders are aware of the risks associated with operating a quad bike, and the impact of their own behaviour and attitudes on these risks.

 - Always use good riding techniques including smooth clutch operation, gear changing and effective braking.

-- Do not carry passengers on quad bikes designed for one person – it will limit your ability to move and you won’t be able to control the bike properly.
+- Avoid carrying passengers on quad bikes designed for one person – passengers will limit your ability to move and you won’t be able to control the bike properly.
 Only carry a passenger if there is no reasonable alternative.